-The installation of a MetalK8s cluster can be broken down into the following steps:
+Installing a MetalK8s cluster can be broken down into the following steps:

 - 1. Setup of the environment - 2.
 Deployment of the Bootstrap node, the first machine in the cluster - 3.
 Expansion of the cluster, orchestrated from the Bootstrap node - 4.
 Post installation configuration steps and sanity checks